Kubernetes Tutorial for Beginners (Step by Step)

 Kubernetes helps in maximizing the benefits of microservice architecture, a practice that involves breaking an application down into smaller, more modular components (Containers) that can be deployed independently.

-This approach contradicts the traditional monolithic architecture which involves building an entire application as a single unit, with all its components tightly integrated and dependent on one another.
+This approach contradicts the traditional monolithic architecture, which involves building an entire application as a single unit, with all its components tightly integrated and dependent on one another.

 Kubernetes architecture

 Kubernetes runs in the form of a cluster where multiple nodes are connected to each other.
 These nodes are simply machines running a Linux operating system with some Kubernetes components.
-Each node in the cluster can have a role of a master or a worker node.
+Each node in the cluster can have the role of a master or a worker node.

 The master is the control plane responsible for the management of the Kubernetes objects.
 It is where the interaction usually happens between the administrator and the cluster.
 Objects are resources that Kubernetes creates to handle a specific task related to the application.